Noticing your Nespresso coffee doesn't taste as fresh, or your machine is brewing slower than usual?

 3. Set your Nespresso machine to Descaling Mode and start the descaling process.
 Get rid of the used water after it’s expelled.

 4. Fill the tank with clean water and rerun the descaling process.
-Repeat this until the water in the tank of the Nespresso is completely clean.
+Repeat this process until the water in the Nespresso tank is completely clean.

 Pure Organic Ingredients Sodium Bicarbonate is suitable for cleaning and descaling activities.